Get Metaphor and Simile Savvy Through Writing

-- Personification: giving human qualities to a non-human.
-In the poem “Paul Revere’s Ride,” for example, Longfellow writes, “…he could hear, like a sentinel's tread,/The watchful night-wind, as it went/Creeping along from tent to tent,/And seeming to whisper, "All is well!".
+- Personification: giving human qualities to a non-human entity.
+In the poem “Paul Revere’s Ride,” for example, Longfellow writes, “…he could hear, like a sentinel's tread,/The watchful night-wind, as it went/Creeping along from tent to tent,/And seeming to whisper, "All is well!"

 What You Do:

-Your child has been using metaphor, simile, and personification for a while now, they just don't know it.
-To help them use and understand these key literary devices, here are three fun writing challenges that should have your child making metaphors, using similes, and personifying in no time!
+Your child has been using metaphor, simile, and personification for a while now, she just doesn't know it.
+To help her start to use and understand these key literary devices, here are three fun writing challenges that should have your child making metaphors, using similes, and personifying in no time!

 - Make a simile sandwich.
 For an entertaining way to practice similes, have your child plan a picnic, using similes.
 What to pack?
 How about apples green as a grasshopper, rhubarb pie with whipped cream like clouds, or a sub sandwich big as a baseball bat?
 This exercise will let your child flex her creativity, while giving her practice in simile skills!

 - Personification Nation.
-Many children's books and movies show a world where everything - the trees, the rivers, the animals, and the stars - have a voice.
+Many children's books and movies show a world where everything—the trees, the rivers, the animals, and the stars—has a voice.
 Help your child write the world alive by personifying everything around her.
 If that table were a person, what would he or she be like?
 What about likes and dislikes?
 How would the table get along with the other furniture in the the room?
 You can take this exercise outside, around town, or use objects found around the house for a prose piece featuring dialog, humor, or drama.